Windows Server 2016* has built in options for VLAN. This process also works in Windows Server 2012 R2*.

 - Minimize security problems

-- Ease your management tasks
+- Ease management tasks

-Two basic types of VLANs exist:
+Two basic VLAN types

 - Tagged VLANs are based on the IEEE 802.1Q specification.
 Each packet has a 4-byte tag added to the packet header.
 The switch must support IEEE 802.1Q tagging and be properly configured.
 Check your switch documentation for the correct switch configuration.